The Latest: Divided reaction on Mueller's work in divided US

 What seemed certain in the wake of Sunday's release was that it marked no end to the political divide, to the fierce criticism of Trump or to calls for more of Mueller's report to be released.

-Associated Press writers Corey Williams in Detroit, Jeff Baenen in Minneapolis, Minnesota, Tim Talley in Oklahoma City, Oklahoma, Christopher Weber in Los Angeles and John Raby in West Virginia, contributed to this story.
+Associated Press writers Corey Williams in Detroit; Jeff Baenen in Minneapolis; Tim Talley in Oklahoma City; Christopher Weber in Los Angeles; Alanna Durkin Richer in Boston; Lindsay Whitehurst in Salt Lake City; and John Raby in Charleston, West Virginia, contributed to this story.